 Prospecting for Asteroids is expected to begin in the next decade or two.
 Deep Space Industries plans to be mining asteroids by within the next decade.
 Just like ordinary mining operations today, you don’t have to own a mine to be part of the value chain.
 Set your business up so that the big guns do the really expensive part, then you can pick it up from there.

-Your business could transport the ore to the refinery.
-Your business could be the refinery.
-Your business could be the manufacturer that uses the materials from the refinery, your business could be the distributor for the manufactured pieces, or your business could simply be the end point: the retail outlet specializing in products made from materials from outer space.
+Your business could transport the ore to the refinery, your business could be the refinery, or it could be the manufacturer that uses the materials from the refinery, your business could be the distributor for the manufactured pieces, or your business could simply be the end point: the retail outlet specializing in products made from materials from outer space.

 Manufacturing and Energy Business Ideas